 Build a Free Speech Wall

-Since January of 2013, the Justice Centre has been partnering with students across Canada to build campus “free speech walls,” whiteboard displays which allow students to share their thoughts and questions as an exercise of their free expression rights.
+For many years the Justice Centre has been partnering with students across Canada to build campus “free speech walls,” whiteboard displays which allow students to share their thoughts and questions as an exercise of their free expression rights.
 The wall events provide an open forum to educate students about the importance of free speech at Canadian universities.
 Recently the Justice Centre has put a new twist on that idea, by rolling giant beach balls onto campus and encouraging students to write on the ball to exercise their free speech rights.

 If you would like to raise a free speech wall or ball at your campus, contact the Justice Centre to inquire about sponsorship!